grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 We set `xIsNext`'s initial value to `true` as we're going to make `X` go first.

-So lets now change the `<Square>` code to use our newly created State.
+So let's now change the `<Square>` code to use our newly created State.

 ```js
 import React, { useState, useEffect } from 'react';